Citizenship and Immigration Status Requirements for all Programs

 • "K", "S", "U" or "V" visa holders (to allow family to stay together while waiting for the processing of an immigration visa)

-NOTE: “K” status holders (fiancé of a LPR or a U.S. citizen) are not sponsored aliens until after the marriage, when the spouse adjusts their immigration status to LPR.
+NOTE: “K” status holders (fiancé of a LPR or a U.S. citizen) aren’t sponsored aliens until after the marriage, when the spouse adjusts their immigration status to LPR.

 Example: Ron is a U.S. citizen, and Olga is admitted with a “K” visa.
-After they are married, they petition the USCIS for Olga to adjust her status to LPR.
+After they’re married, they petition USCIS for Olga to adjust her status to LPR.
 Ron’s income is deemed after Olga becomes an LPR.

 • Lawful temporary residents under the amnesty program of the Immigration Reform and Control Act (IRCA), including those admitted under Sections 210 ("special agricultural workers") and Sec.
 245A of the INA.